rathboma/rathboma.github.com/about.md

 Prior to running Rathbone Labs, I've mostly spent my time starting companies, leading engineering teams, and building useful software.

-I was VP of engineering at [Kickbox](https://kickbox.com), raised VC money and built a data analytics start-up called Beekeeper Data (shut down in 2018), ran an engineering team at Shoutlet (acquired by Spredfast), built data infrastructure at Foursquare, and created a real-time analytics engine at Drop.io (acquired by Facebook).
+I have been VP of engineering at [Kickbox](https://kickbox.com), raised VC money and built a data analytics start-up called Beekeeper Data (shut down in 2018), ran an engineering team at Shoutlet (acquired by Spredfast), built data infrastructure at Foursquare, and created a real-time analytics engine at Drop.io (acquired by Facebook).
+I also build and sold [99Inbound](https://99inbound.com), a form API and form-builder app.

 I've spent a lot of time building Hadoop clusters, data ingestion pipelines, data reporting software, map-reduce jobs, and all sorts of horrible hacks to get nice clean data.